russelljjarvis/Spike2Vec.jl/main.typ

 3. At each step find the a reorganization of the sequence of vector axis, which maximises the commanility between each pair.

+/*
+=== Reoccurance Analysis

+Reoccurance analysis was used to characterize vector encoded spike train matrices for repeating patterns.
+Re-currence analysis was able to give us numbers quantify the degree of repitition of states, and the entropy of state transition matrices.
+Steps convert the spike encoded vector matrices to "state space sets" as defined in the Julia Package Dynamical Systems.jl
+*/

 === Discusssion